sergiozuckermann/Equipo5/videogames/GDD_Template.md

 Option A (gamer type):
 controls:
-"W" = forward
+1. "W" = forward
-"D" = right.
+2. "D" = right.
-"S" = backwards
+3. "S" = backwards
-"A" = Left.
+4. "A" = Left.
-"Q" = Interact (open doors, confirm purchases, drink potions) "I" = Inventory/Bag
+5. "Q" = Interact (open doors, confirm purchases, drink potions)
+6. "I" = Inventory/Bag
-"ESC" = Menu.
+7. "ESC" = Menu.

 Option B (Modern type):
 controls:
-"Up arrow" = forward
+1. "Up arrow" = forward
-"Right arrow" = right.
+2. "Right arrow" = right.
-"Down arrow" = backwards
+3. "Down arrow" = backwards
-"Left Arrow" = Left.
+4. "Left Arrow" = Left.
-"Q" = Interact (open doors, confirm purchases, drink potions) "I" = Inventory/Bag
+5. "Q" = Interact (open doors, confirm purchases, drink potions)
+6. "I" = Inventory/Bag
-"ESC" = Menu.
+7. "ESC" = Menu.
 ### **Mechanics**

 General

+-The player can choose between three classes (light, medium, heavy) that will affect their statistics in combat, -The player will be given a random element after selecting its class (fire, water, ground, electric, wind) -After selecting your class youll have the task of finding a semi-boss in the forest  that is protecting an elemental chest and an NPC storyteller, inside this chest youll be given the correspondent element and the storyteller will give you a fragment of scooby´s mistery.
--The player can choose between three classes (light, medium, heavy) that will affect their statistics in combat -The player will be able to obtain or buy equipment that alters his statistics -The player will also get consumables to regenerate HP and MP or key items by completing battles or side-quests.
+-The player will be able to obtain or buy equipment that alters his statistics -The player will also get consumables to regenerate HP and MP or key items by completing battles or side-quests.

-Stats
+Stats:

--HP (Life Points)
+1. -HP (Life Points)
--MP (Magic points to use special attacks)
+2. -MP (Magic points to use special attacks)
--STR (How strong the attacks will be)
+3. -STR (How strong the attacks will be)
--DEF (How much will resist enemy attacks)
+4. -DEF (How much will resist enemy attacks)
--LUC (What is the probability of making a critical attack) -CHR (It will allow you to get discounts in the store and better rewards)
+5. -LUC (Increases probability of making a critical attack)
+6. -CHR (It will allow you to get discounts in the store and better rewards but enemies have a chance of calling a new mob)

 Combat:

 -The combat will be in turns until the main character or the opponent no longer has HP

--During combat you can choose to use normal attacks, magic attacks (consumes MP), use a consumable or run away from the battle
+-During combat you can choose to use normal attacks, magic attacks (consumes MP), use a consumable, change element  or run away from the battle

 -If the match is won the player is rewarded with money

 -There is a chance to receive or deal a critical attack that does 200% more damage, dependign of your luck you can have more porcentage of giving this attack (remember if enemies have a very high Luck Stat they can deal the crittical attack)

 -If enemies notice main character they´ll run forward after him, in case of colappsing (with main character) the battle will begin with enemie´s having the first attack